-The Chair of all Qualifying Examinations will be the Associate Chair (Graduate Education) or a representative.
+The Chair of all Qualifying Examinations will be the Graduate Chair or a representative.

-On the day of the examination, the student will provide the Examination Committee with their Ph.D.
-Program Milestones Form which has been filled out, including at least 2 half courses (1.0 FCE) completed.
+On the day of the examination, the student will provide the Examination Committee with his or her PhD Program Milestones Form which has been filled out, including at least 2 courses completed.

-The examination of each student will last approximately 2hr; the student will make a 15-20 min oral presentation of their thesis proposal followed by questions from the Examination Committee.
+The examination of each student will last approximately 2hr; the student will make a 15-20 min oral presentation of his or her thesis proposal followed by questions from the Examination Committee.
 The questioning will be led by the two in-depth reviewers, followed by the reader and the student's supervisor.
 In their questioning, the examiners will probe the student's ability to discuss and defend the thesis proposal.
-This will include examination of i) how well the student is able to situate their research in the field more broadly; ii) the logic underlying the specific research objectives and hypotheses proposed (e.g., why choose this particular focus?); iii) the reasoning behind the proposed study methods (including sample size, study design, analytic methods, etc.); iv) the student's ability to contrast the proposed methods to alternative approaches and defend their decisions; and v) the perceived significance of the proposed research.
+This will include examination of i) how well the student is able to situate his/her research in the field more broadly; ii) the logic underlying the specific research objectives and hypotheses proposed (e.g., why choose this particular focus?); iii) the reasoning behind the proposed study methods (including sample size, study design, analytic methods, etc.); iv) the student's ability to contrast the proposed methods to alternative approaches and defend his/her decisions; and v) the perceived significance of the proposed research.

 When questioning has been completed, the candidate will be requested to leave the room and the committee will be asked to address two questions: 1) Was the student's performance acceptable?
 2) Is the proposal acceptable as submitted or does it require modification?
-In evaluating the student's performance, the examiners will consider their ability to conceptualize and integrate knowledge and understand research design, as well as the student's breadth of knowledge tangential to the thesis.
+In evaluating the student's performance, the examiners will consider his/her ability to conceptualize and integrate knowledge and understand research design, as well as the student's breadth of knowledge tangential to the thesis.
 In evaluating the written thesis proposal, the examiners will consider the adequacy of the background/literature review, rationale, objectives and/or hypothesis, methods and discussion of the anticipated findings and/or their interpretation, while taking into account the constraints imposed by the 20-page limit on this document.
 Formal votes are taken on each question.
 A student will be deemed to have passed the examination if at least 3 members of the Examination Committee vote that the student has passed.
-If the student passes, the Ph.D.
-Program Milestones Form will be approved by the Associate Chair (Graduate Education).
+If the student passes, the PhD Program Milestones Form will be approved by the Graduate Coordinator.

 All students will receive written feedback on their proposal and performance at the examination.
-This feedback will include the written reviews of the student's proposal prepared by the two indepth reviewers, as well as a brief assessment of the student's performance at the examination, prepared by the Associate Chair (Graduate Education).
-The Associate Chair (Graduate Education)'s assessment should include comments on the student's strengths and weaknesses as indicated during the examination and identify any needs for remedial work.
+This feedback will include the written reviews of the student's proposal prepared by the two in-depth reviewers, as well as a brief assessment of the student's performance at the examination, prepared by the Graduate Coordinator.
+The Graduate Coordinator's assessment should include comments on the student's strengths and weaknesses as indicated during the examination and identify any needs for remedial work.
 The in-depth reviewers may elect to provide their comments by inserting text directly electronically on the proposal document.
-If the Examination Committee has judged that modifications to the proposal are required, these will be detailed in the Associate Chair (Graduate Education)'s assessment.
-The Graduate Program Coordinator will be responsible for forwarding the in-depth reviews and the Associate Chair (Graduate Education)'s summary report to the student and their supervisor after the examination.
+If the Examination Committee has judged that modifications to the proposal are required, these will be detailed in the Graduate Coordinator's assessment.
+The Graduate Administrator will be responsible for forwarding the in-depth reviews and Graduate Coordinator's summary report to the student and his/her supervisor after the examination.

-A student who passes the examination but whose proposal requires modifications will be expected to submit a revised proposal to the Associate Chair (Graduate Education) within 30 days of the examination.
+A student who passes the examination but whose proposal requires modifications will be expected to submit a revised proposal to the Graduate Coordinator within 30 days of the examination.
 At this time, the student should also submit a brief written 'response' to the Examiners' comments, describing the changes made in response to the feedback.
 This 'response' should not exceed 2 pages in length.
-The Associate Chair (Graduate Education) and supervisor will evaluate the adequacy of the revised proposal.
+The Graduate Coordinator and supervisor will evaluate the adequacy of the revised proposal.